Getting Started

 Section titled “Initialize”dinobase initThis creates ~/.dinobase/ with a config file and DuckDB database.

-Section titled “File sources (instant)”The fastest way to start — no sync, no API keys:
+Section titled “File connectors (instant)”The fastest way to start — no sync, no API keys:

 dinobase add parquet --path ./data/events/ --name analyticsdinobase add csv --path ./exports/customers.csv --name customersSaaS APIs